Aquanty/rtd-hgs/docs/source/index.rst

 | *prefix*\ ``o.restart``
 | Restart head and concentration data file (binary).

-These files are created for use with the Run-Time Debug Utility described in Appendix :ref:`app:runtime_debug` :
+| These files are created for use with the Run-Time Debug Utility
+  described in Appendix :ref:
+| :

 | 123̄ ``debug.control``
 | You can edit this file to change the run-time debug behaviour.